tylermcrobert/svelte-sanity-image/README.md

 # svelte-sanity-image

+:warning: Warning: This package is under development and very likely introduce breaking changes.

 A Svelte component that allows you to easily create responsive images from images stored in Sanity.io.
 Inspired by [next-sanity-image](https://github.com/lorenzodejong/next-sanity-image).

 ## 📦&ensp;Installation